 2 cups boiling water add oil with water and use a spoon to mix.

-Assemble it to a soft pliable dough.
+Assemble it into a soft pliable dough.

 Let the dough rest for 30 minutes.

 Roll out thinly on a floured surface and smear butter or stork bake on the square dough